ainkaran/hoppist_web_app/README.md

 Beer should be social.
 HOPPIST gives you a beautiful space to showcase your favourite brews, and see what your friends are drinking.
 Follow your favourite breweries to get their latest social media updates.

 ### DEMO
+Here are some GIFs.
+More demo material available in `/screenshots`:

 ![main flow](hoppist_demo.gif)

 ![leaving a review](hoppist_demo_review.gif)